 The challenge requirements are listed in blue; ASTi's applicable components are

 Provide a SATCE solution with distinct speech from ATC and pilots on other aircraft.

 During a training scenario, the customer’s communication environment is sterile: only students and instructors talk on the airways.
-To increase realism, the program needs a rich radio environment that generates unique voices for every entity.
+To increase realism, the program needs a Simulated Air Traffic Control Environment (SATCE) that generates unique voices for every entity.

-SERA creates dozens of different entities in the simulated world, from various ATC to commercial aircraft flying around the airspace.
-Each entity sounds like a different person, supplying contextually accurate chatter to the environment.
+SERA fills the synthetic environment with automated human-interactive entities, including ATC and commercial aircraft flying around the airspace.
+Each entity sounds like a different person, supplying contextually accurate role-player dialogs to the environment.

 Create repeatable diversions and events during a flight, allowing students to target specific weaknesses.